 There are several different payment portal options available to collection agency merchants.
 Most payment gateways will provide you with a simple no-frills payment portal.
 However, beyond that you can also integrate your payment portal with your collection system in order to provide real time information to your debtors.
 Check out our payment portal options to see all the services that are available to you.

-Credit and debit card processing fees may be complicated and difficult to understand, especially when so many are in small print.
 Because fees can affect your business so much, we think it's important that you understand the ins and outs of credit card processing fees.